-Prerequisite(s): PTRM 109 and MATH 113
+Prerequisite(s): PTRM 109, and MATH 113 with a minimum grade of a C.

 PTRM 213 - Gas Measurement with Hands-on Lab

 This course trains the student in use of orifice measurement to meter gas with applications for field production and operations that are further downstream.
 Students learn about orifice measurement hardware and techniques for installation, maintenance and troubleshooting.
 Measurement charts and digital recorders, along with other type of measuring devices, are also presented.